-I am a new Assistant Professor here at UW – Eau Claire.
+I am an Assistant Professor who joined the faculty here at UW – Eau Claire in 2018.
 I am originally from Michigan, having been born, raised, and attended college in the metro Detroit area, but have wanted to live in Wisconsin for many years.
 In undergrad, I double-majored in psychology and history at Eastern Michigan University, and in graduate school I attended the University of Arkansas for my Ph.D. in psychology.
 I am a social psychologist by training, whose research focuses primarily on issues related to diversity, prejudice, and intergroup relations.
 When I’m not teaching in the classroom or researching in the lab, you can probably find me spending quality time with friends, (anxiously) watching the Wisconsin Badgers, or re-watching (and re-re watching) The Office.

 Introduction to Psychology